dzarista/fboss/arista/util/experimental/showtech_analyzer/README.md

 - Section filtering and adapatable font sizing

 ### **Anomaly Detection**
-- Catches known issues with the systems using configs
+- Detects critical sensor values, port issues, and other hardware issues
+- Detects regex patterns in the raw content
-- Highlights and summarizes the anomalies
+- Highlights and summarizes the anomalies in a modal with a click-to-jump navigation

-## Deployment
+## Deployment ( Locally )

 ### Prerequisites
 - Docker installed and running on your system